o-az/template-vite-react-ts/README.md

 _NOTE: You are welcome to ask any questions if anything is unclear.
 Also feel free to post a discussion_

-# React x Vite x SWC x TypeScript / Node.js Template
+# React 19x Vite x SWC x TypeScript Template

 _Requires __[Node.js LTS (v20 or later)](https://nodejs.org/en/blog/release/v20.8.1)__ and
 **[pnpm __v8__ or higher](https://pnpm.io/installation)**_